micheldebree/micheldebree.nl/website/content/posts/theparty6/index.md

 Late 1996, we got it into our minds to go visit a demoscene party in Denmark, [The Party 6](https://demozoo.org/parties/95/).
-Although we had left our Commodore 64 days behind at that tine, we were still sort of forming a group called "Heatwave", making music on Amiga and PC.
+Although we had left our Commodore 64 days behind at that time, we were still sort of forming a group called "Heatwave", making music on Amiga and PC.

 We thought it would be cool to go to a big, popular party where demosceners of